adstriegel/cse20289-fa23/assignments/assignment03/Assignment3.md

 ### Task 3 - Wrapping Up

-At this point, you should have created the following code in the `tinker` sub-directory:
+At this point, you should have created the following code in the `tinker` sub-directory in `assignment03` in your private repository:

 * `ae.sh` : A script to extract a variety of archives to an `archive` sub-directory (creating the directory if necessary).
 * `sbs.sh` : A script to search any file to see if it contains the list of bad sites as specified as one of the input arguments.
 * `sf.sh` : A script that checks for potentially sensitive information.
 * `aa.sh` : A script that analyzes archives for both bad sites as well as sensitive information.

+It is OK if you have an archive sub-directory present in your working directory, just use `.gitignore` to avoid it being added to your repository.
+You can read up [here](https://www.atlassian.com/git/tutorials/saving-changes/gitignore) for more information on `.gitignore`.

 You should make sure that you have fully committed all of your respective modifications.